evoluteur/evolutility-ui-jquery/README.md

 Evolutility provides a set of generic Backbone Views to browse, edit, filter, export and chart Backbone models and collections of different structures.
 With it you can make web applications by configuring views with metadata instead of hand-coding templates, Javascript and CSS.

 This version of Evolutility uses your browser localstorage to store its data.
-The server-side for REST is a work in progress at [Evolutility-server](https://github.com/evoluteur/evolutility-server) using Node.js and Postgres.
+The server-side RESTful API is a work in progress at [Evolutility-server](https://github.com/evoluteur/evolutility-server) using Node.js, Express, and Postgres.

 ## Demo apps